xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 Client applications that call one of these methods should be adjusted by removing the calls to these methods.
-This shouldn't be problematic as these methods have been no-ops since ArangoDB 2.2 anyway.
+This shouldn't be problematic as these methods have been no-ops since AvocadoDB 2.2 anyway.